Northern Michigan has a thriving wine tourism scene: the Traverse City area alone has more than 40 wineries.

 So as part of our visit to the Michigan motherland, we plotted an alcohol touring day (because alcohol tourism is the best tourism) which included a couple of wineries and a tour of local whiskey maker Traverse City Whiskey Co.

 Our initial stop was at Bonobo, located on a finger-like strip of land called the Old Mission Peninsula that juts up into Grand Traverse Bay on Lake Michigan.

 (SIDE NOTE: My discernment in wine-related matters is limited.
 If it’s red and not too sweet, I’m probably good.
-Most of the red I drink these days comes out of a box.
+I mostly drink the (four-star rated!) red blend from Sam’s Club.
 So you won’t be getting deep wine reviews here.)

 The views at Bonobo are insane:

 It was a little hazy and smoky on this day.
 Apparently Canada was on fire, and lacked the international decorum to keep its maple leaf incineration to itself.